 Office of Research Leadership

-Caroline C. Whitacre, PhD, serves as the vice president for research at Ohio State University.
+Caroline C. Whitacre, PhD, has served as the senior vice president for research at The Ohio State University since August 2008.
 Her expertise on immunological mechanisms and gender differences in multiple sclerosis has made her one of the world’s most acknowledged authorities on autoimmune disease.

-Dr. Whitacre is a professor of microbial infection and immunity and former chair of the Department of Molecular Virology, Immunology, and Medical Genetics.
-Prior to joining the Office of Research in August 2008, she served as the associate vice president for health sciences research and vice dean for research in the College of Medicine (2001-2008), where she successfully championed the development of research and research education.
-From the time of her appointment as vice dean in 2001, total research awards at the Ohio State University Medical Center increased from $97.3 million to $171.8 million in 2007.
+Dr. Whitacre is a professor of microbial infection and immunity and former chair of the Department of Molecular Virology, Immunology, and Medical Genetics in the College of Medicine, a position which she held for 12 years.
+Prior to joining the Office of Research, she served as the associate vice president for health sciences research and vice dean for research in the College of Medicine from 2002-2008, where she successfully championed the development of research and research education.

-In her current role as vice president for research, Dr. Whitacre is responsible for the overall strategic planning and infrastructure support for the universities $832 million annual basic and applied research program.
+In her current role as senior vice president for research, Dr. Whitacre is responsible for the overall strategic planning and infrastructure support for the universities $962 million annual basic and applied research program.
 She oversees the university’s efforts to stimulate research and support ongoing activities.

-Dr. Whitacre received her BA and PhD degrees from Ohio State and joined the College of Medicine faculty in 1981.
+Dr. Whitacre received her BA and PhD degrees from Ohio State and completed her postdoctoral training at Northwestern Medical School in Chicago.
+She joined the College of Medicine faculty in 1981.